LabSCN-unalmed/labscn-unalmed.github.io/_ecologia-numerica/trabajoFinal.md

 ## Aspectos a considerar.

-- Análisis de cluster.
+- Análisis de aglomerativo.
-- Análisis de componentes principales.
+- Análisis de ordenación.
 - Análisis canónico.
 - Construcción de modelo de regresión.